 2 metres (females) / 2.5 metres (males)

-The Galapagos sea lion is a species that primarily breeds in the Galapagos Islands, although some breeding colonies also occur on Isla de la Plata just off of mainland Ecuador.
-They are one of two types of seal found in Galapagos and are part of the eared seal family – having external ear pinnae.
+The Galapagos sea lion is a species that primarily breeds in the Galapagos Islands, although some breeding colonies also occur on Isla de la Plata just off mainland Ecuador.
+They are one of two types of seal found in Galapagos and are part of the eared seal family, having external ear pinnae.
 They are not ‘true’ seals, as they are able to rotate their hind flipper under their pelvic girdle and lack the characteristic long, finger-like claws of true seals.
 The configuration of their pelvic girdle allows them to ‘gallop’ across land, reaching speeds exceeding that of a running person on rocky terrain.

 There is a large degree of sexual dimorphism, with males weighing up to four times that of females.
 The males also have a prominent bump on their forehead, making them easy to distinguish from the females.
-All members of this species have brown or grey fur, females generally being a lighter shade than males, and newborn pups being chestnut brown.
+All members of this species have brown or grey fur, females generally being a lighter shade than males, and newborn pups are chestnut brown.
 The sea lions have a smooth and streamlined body shape, making them efficient hunters, especially of sardines which are their main prey.
-They can dive to depths of up to almost 600 m and can stay underwater for over ten minutes.
+They can dive to depths of up to almost 600 metres and can stay underwater for over ten minutes.
 They spend a lot of their time resting on beaches or playing, and are generally inquisitive.

 Galapagos sea lions in Galapagos

 Click an image to view larger

 "45% of all plastic used along the Pacific coastline of South and Central America is inadequately managed, leaking 1 million tonnes of plastic each year."

 We are working with partners across the Eastern Pacific to make Galapagos plastic pollution free once again, identifying the sources and impacts of plastic and supporting innovative solutions.